Yankee Hotel Foxtrot: Background and recording

 Wilco was touring to promote Mermaid Avenue Vol. II in May 2000 when lead singer Jeff Tweedy was invited to play at the Noise Pop Festival in Chicago.
 The festival promoter offered to pair Tweedy with a collaborator of his choosing, and Tweedy decided to perform with Jim O'Rourke.
 Tweedy frequently played O'Rourke's album Bad Timing in his car while he traveled during the previous winter.
 O'Rourke was an accomplished producer as well as a musician, and had produced over 200 albums by the time that Tweedy requested the collaboration.
 O'Rourke offered the services of drummer Glenn Kotche, and the trio performed at Double Door for the festival on May 14, 2000.
 Tweedy enjoyed the performance so much that he suggested that the trio record an album together.
 They chose the name Loose Fur, and recorded six songs during the following summer.

-By the end of the year, Wilco had recorded enough demo tracks to release a fourth studio album (the working title was Here Comes Everybody), but the band was unhappy with some of the takes of the songs.
+By the end of the year, Wilco had recorded enough demo tracks to release a fourth studio album.
+Its working title was Here Comes Everybody, which was later scrapped in favour of Yankee Hotel Foxtrot.
+Australian band Spacey Jane later released an album titled Here Comes Everybody in 2022 in tribute to the working title, for which they sought approval from Wilco prior to release.
+Despite having enough songs for an album, the band was unhappy with some of the demo takes.
 This was attributed to the inflexibility of Ken Coomer's drumming.
 According to American Songwriter, "virtually every attempt [Tweedy] made to steer Coomer toward the percussive sound he had envisioned for the record sparked a fight."
 The band decided to bring Kotche into the studio to record with the band.
 Wilco officially replaced Coomer with Kotche in January 2001, a decision originally proposed by Tweedy and almost immediately approved by the rest of the band.

 The Marina City complex on the Chicago River.
 The album cover features a photograph of the two towers.